nobid-consortium/payment-reference-documentation/payment-reference-doc.md

 7. Wallet updates user on status presentation:
 The wallet provides the user with a status update, indicating that the A2Pay has been successfully sent.
 8. PSP' forwards A2Pay to issuing PSP:
-PSP’ forwards the A2Pay credential along with the original payment request object to the user’s PSP for verification and/or execution of the payment.
+PSP’ sends a [payment authorization object](#payment-authorization-object) including the the A2Pay' and the original payment request object to the user’s PSP for verification and/or execution of the payment using the A2Pay Direct endpoint.
 9. Issuing PSP acknowledges receipt of A2Pay:
-The user’s PSP confirms receipt of the forwarded A2Pay'.
+The user’s PSP confirms receipt of the forwarded A2Pay' and sends back the `redirect_uri` to the PSP'.
 10. Issuing PSP verifies A2Pay' and executes the transaction:
 The user’s PSP validates the authenticity and integrity of the A2Pay'.
 If valid, it executes the payment transaction.
 11. Wallet queries payment status from PSP':
-The wallet initiates a query to PSP' to retrieve the current status of the payment.
+The wallet initiates a query to PSP' using the `redirect_uri` to retrieve the current status of the payment.
 12. PSP' queries payment status from issuing PSP:
-PSP' forwards the wallet’s query to the user’s PSP to obtain the payment status.
+PSP' initiates a query to PSP using the `redirect_uri` to retrieve the current status of the payment.
 13. Issuing PSP responds with payment status to PSP':
 The user’s PSP sends the payment status back to PSP'.
 14. PSP' forwards payment status to wallet: